 If wandering the streets and window shopping at many colourful shops around Barkhor Street is making you thirsty, stop for a drink, a piece of cake and some WiFi at Accordion Cafe where they bake their own cakes and prepare lovely drinks.
 Try the shot sized barley wine or the rose tea.

-9 days in Tibet, Day 5 – Wednesday: From Lhasa to Gyantse
+Day 5 – Wednesday: From Lhasa to Gyantse

 The road to Yamdrok Lake